-- So advise the Council on all matters related to compliance and effective governance. - To review the annual financial statements to provide Council with an authoritative and credible view of the financial position of the municipality, its efficiency and its overall level of compliance with the MFMA, the annual Division of Revenue Act (DoRA) and other applicable legislation. - Respond to the Council on any issues raised by the Auditor-General in the audit report. - To review the quarterly reports submitted to it by the internal audit. - So evaluate audit reports pertaining to financial, administrative and technical systems. - The compilation of reports to Council, at least twice during a financial year. - So review the performance management system and make recommendations in this regard to Council. - So identify major risks to which Council is exposed and determine the extent to which risks have been minimised. - To review the annual report of the Municipality.
+- Solution of the council on all matters related to compliance and effective governance. - To review the annual financial statements to provide Council with an authoritative and credible view of the financial position of the municipality, its efficiency and its overall level of compliance with the MFMA, the annual Division of Revenue Act (DoRA) and other applicable legislation.

+- Respond to the Council on any issues raised by the Auditor-General in the audit report. - So review the quarterly reports submitted to it by the internal audit. - So evaluate audit reports pertaining to financial, administrative and technical systems. - The compilation of reports to Council, at least twice during a financial year. - So review the performance management system and make recommendations in this regard to Council. - To identify major risks to which Council is exposed and determine the extent to which risks have been minimised. - So review the annual report of the Municipality.

-- Review the plans of the Internal Audit function and in so doing; ensure that the plan addresses the high-risk areas and ensure that adequate resources are available. - Provide support to the Internal Audit function. - Sensure that no restrictions or limitations are placed on the Internal Audit section. - Sevaluate the activities of the Internal Audit function in terms of their role as prescribed by legislation.
+Review the plans of the Internal Audit function and in so doing; ensure that the plan addresses the high-risk areas and ensure that adequate resources are available.

+- Provide support to the Internal Audit function. - Sensure that no restrictions or limitations are placed on the Internal Audit section. - Solution in terms of the internal Audit function in terms of their role as prescribed by legislation.